greim/await.js/README.md

     buz     baz
     qux

-In other words, p1 took the *intersection* of itself with p2.
-That's easy enough to understand.
-But you can also further specify how p2 gets mapped intp p1 by giving a mapping object:
+In other words, p1 only took the *intersection* of itself with p2.
+Thus when p2 keeps, p1 remains unkept.
+You can therefore optionally provide a mapping object:

     p1.take(p2, {'buz':'baz'})